 - Perform hand hygiene and don gloves.

-- Use an alcohol pad to prepare the injection site.
+- Use an alcohol pad to prepare the injection site by cleaning in the center and working outward.
 Wait a few seconds until the alcohol is completely dry before proceeding with the injection.

 - Inject the medication slowly, so that the patient does not experience trauma to the tissue.
 The injection speed should be approximately 1 mL per 10 seconds for most vaccinations and medications.